 The Bright Beehives

 These stone mounds are scattered on a plain behind the “Cró,” the highest point on the island.

 If you manage to hike to this part of the Great Blasket, you’ll be rewarded with outstanding views of the island and the mainland beyond.

 Where to Stay on the Great Blasket Island

-There are three cottages available for rent on the Great Blasket Island.
+There are five restored cottages available for rent on the Great Blasket Island.

 Each cottage consists of two bedrooms, a living area, a dining area/kitchenette, and a bathroom.

 Each house also includes two fuel-burning stoves as well as fire buckets.

 How to Get to the Great Blasket Island